 Listen to Stephen Stills and Al Kooper Play ‘Season of the Witch’

 Kooper finished the recording with a three-hour overdub session with a horn section, to punctuate certain points of the jams, as well as to cover up some issues.

-“I noticed sections that were dynamically impaired and needed editing or some kind of help,” he wrote in his “Producer’s Notes” for the album.
+“I noticed sections that were dynamically impaired and needed editing or some kind of help,” he wrote in his "Producer’s Notes" for the album, which was released on July 22, 1968.
 “Instead of cutting these parts out entirely, I got arranger Joe Scott to fill them in with horn parts that were sympathetic to what was going on in the tracks.”

 Two tracks — “Albert’s Shuffle” from the Bloomfield studio time and “Season of the Witch” from Stills' — were included without the horn overdubs as bonus cuts on the 2003 reissue of Super Session.

 In all, that the album was embraced and sold so well was a pleasant surprise to all involved, particularly Kooper.

 “That was the last thing on our minds, that that was going to be a successful record,” he told Jan Mark Wolkin.
 “I was trying to emulate the Blue Note jazz records of the '50s in concept — put a bunch of guys that can really play in a room and let 'em jam.
 Make rock 'n' roll more of an art form, comparing it to those jazz records.
 And it turned out to be the most successful record of our careers.”